unixsurfer/haproxystats/README.rst

 * **pull-interval** Defaults to **10** (seconds)

 How often to pull statistics from HAProxy.
-A value of *1* second can overload haproxy processes in environments with thousands backends/servers.
+A value of *1* second can overload the haproxy processes in environments with thousands backends/servers.

 * **pull-timeout** Defaults to **2** (seconds)